AbsaOSS/generate-release-notes/README.md

 Then in chapters `New Features 🎉` and `Bugfixes 🛠` will be duplicated lines for this issue.
 In the `New Features 🎉` chapter will be mentioned this issue once only.

-#### Will the action provide duplicate line if the issue contains multiple "Release Notes" comments?
+#### What will happen when the issue contains multiple "Release Notes" comments?
-In current implementation the action will provide only first detected "Release Notes" comment for each issue.
-See [Issue](https://github.com/AbsaOSS/generate-release-notes/issues/19) for update on this topic.
+All issue comments are checked for presence of `Release Notes` string.
+All detected release notes are collected printed under issue.

 #### What will happen when Merged PR is linked to open issues?
 The PR will be mentioned in warning chapter **Merged PRs Linked to Open Issue**.